Estimated time: 10 minutes read

 Filtering custom errors in the decentralized application

-In the decentralized application, interaction with the blockchain is done through the Viem library.
+In this application, interaction with the blockchain is done through the Viem library.
 This is an alternative to the traditional libraries “web3.js” and “ethers.js”.

 A common procedure for checking possible errors in the function calls of a smart contract is through the “simulateContract” action of the Viem “Public Client”.
 Internally, this translates to an RPC call to “eth_call”: